 Students on the audition track must complete three semesters of music theory and ear training & sight singing courses, followed by a semester of jazz theory.
 In addition, students complete four semesters of class piano.
-All students in MEIS complete three semesters of music history courses.
+All students in MEIS complete two music history courses.

 Audition track students take four semesters of private lessons, culminating each semester in a performance for a jury of faculty.
 They also take four semesters of general recital, which culminates each semester in a performance for an audience of their peers.

-***Non-Audition Track (for students pursuing the music business or recording arts emphasis)
+***Non-Audition Track (for students pursuing the music business emphasis)

 The non-audition track provides a broad overview of various musicianship/performance topics through lectures and hands-on learning.
 This track does not require an entrance audition.

 Students on the non-audition track complete two semesters of courses in music theory, ear training & sight singing, and class piano.
-Students may opt to complete up to four semesters of class piano, or can switch to voice class or guitar class.
+Students may opt to complete up to four semesters of class piano or can switch to voice class or guitar class.
 Non-audition track students are required to study one semester of introductory songwriting and one semester of sight reading and improvisation, as well as additional musicianship course work.
-All students in MEIS complete three semesters of music history courses.
+All students in MEIS complete two music history courses.